 The Plantscher is a descendent of Furmint (the wine most famous in Hungarian Tokaj, and well known to our customers thanks to Heidi Schröck in Rust).
 This is an aromatic wine mostly enjoyed with cheese.
 It was intriguing and pleasant to drink in our tasting on Feb 4, 2012, although like most of the ancient varieties it will open up and expand with a bit of bottle age.
 Plantscher is only grown in Switzerland and only grown there in the region of Valais.
 Not only that, it is only found in one vineyard cultivated by the saviour of so many ultra-rare varieties - Josef-Marie Chanton.
 His son Mario has now succeeded his father at Chanton and continues his legacy with just 0.75 hectares of this ultra-rare grape.

-Product code CHANTONPLANTSCHER Bottle Size 0.75 Winemaker Chanton Wein Featured Themes Mature Vintage Available, Rarities Style Dry, Still Variety Plantscher Key Features Organic, Unoaked, "Slow Wine", Vegetarian and Vegan Winemaking Spontaneous Yeast, Unfiltered, Low Sulphur Country Switzerland Region(s) Valais Vineyard Varen Ripeness Normal Closure Natural Cork Aged In Steel Serving Temperature 12 C Vintages 2011 Composition Plantscher 100% 627 vintage: 2011 size: 0.75 stock: 12 available from London Warehouse
+Product code CHANTONPLANTSCHER Bottle Size 0.75 Winemaker Chanton Wein Featured Themes Mature Vintages, Rarities Style White, Single Variety, Dry, Still Variety Plantscher Key Features Organic, Unoaked, "Slow Wine", Vegetarian and Vegan Winemaking Spontaneous Yeast, Unfiltered, Low Sulphur Country Switzerland Region(s) Valais Vineyard Varen Ripeness Normal Closure Natural Cork Aged In Steel Serving Temperature 12 C Vintages 2011 Composition Plantscher 100% name: Plantscher vintage: 2011 size: 0.75 product code: stock: 12 in London Warehouse

 You may also be interested in the following product(s)